 We start by investigating how the treatment effects on STEM enrolment vary with the role models' background and the students' performance in maths.
-Our analysis focuses on Grade 12 students, as we find no evidence of significant effects on enrolment outcomes for Grade 10 students.33 a selective STEM program by a significant 5.4 p.p., whereas the researchers had no discernable effect.34 The contrast is qualitatively similar whether male-dominated STEM programs or all STEM programs are considered.
+Our analysis focuses on grade 12 students, as we find no evidence of significant effects on enrolment outcomes for grade 10 students.

+Role model background: researchers versus professionals.
+We find clear evidence that the two types of role model had different effects on the STEM enrolment outcomes of girls in grade 12 (see panel A of Table 7 and Appendix Figure K1).
+The professionals increased the probability of female students enrolling in a selective STEM program by a significant 5.4 pps, whereas the researchers had no discernable effect.
+The contrast is qualitatively similar whether male-dominated STEM programs or all STEM programs are considered.
 While the estimates also point to larger effects for boys who were exposed to role models with a professional background, they are not statistically significant at conventional levels.

-Role model background: researchers vs. professionals.
-We find clear evidence that the two types of role model had different effects on the STEM enrolment outcomes of girls in Grade 12 (see Panel A of Table 7 and Appendix Figure K1).
-The professionals increased female students' probability of enrolling in